Geometric decomposition of abelian varieties of order 1: Geometric decompositions

-Since the cases $n = 1,2,7,30$ are excluded by our dimension bound, Theorem~\ref{T:madan-pal} implies that the real Weil polynomial associated to $A$ equals $P_n(3-x)$.
-By Lemma~\ref{lem:roots of unity ratio} and the second family listed in \eqref{eq:one-parameter solutions}. the Weil polynomial associated to $A_{\FF_{q^n}}$ is the square of an irreducible Weil polynomial $Q(x)$.
-Since the exceptional cases of Lemma~\ref{lem:roots of unity solutions} (namely $n | 24, 30, 42$) are all excluded by our dimension bound, no two of the roots of $Q(x)$ have ratio equal to a nontrivial root of unity.
+From the previous calculation, it follows that for any positive integer $m$, the Weil polynomial associated to $A_{\FF_{2^m}}$ is either irreducible or the square of an irreducible Weil polynomial.
+Moreover, the latter outcome occurs when $m=n$: for each root of unity $\eta$ of order $n$, both roots of \eqref{eq:MP eigenvalue} occur as Frobenius eigenvalues of $A_n$ and their ratio is $-\eta$.
+We deduce that the Weil polynomial associated to $A_{\FF_{q^n}}$ is the square of an irreducible Weil polynomial $Q(x)$, and moreover no two of the roots of $Q(x)$ have ratio equal to a nontrivial root of unity.

 If $n$ is not a power of 2, then $A$ is ordinary by Lemma~\ref{lem:Newton polygon}, as then is $A_{\FF_{q^n}}$.
 Hence Corollary~\ref{cor:Honda-Tate ordinary} implies that $Q(x)$ is the Weil polynomial associated to an abelian variety over $\FF_{q^n}$, so we may apply Lemma~\ref{lem:geometrically simple criterion} to deduce that $A_{\overline{\FF}_q}$ is isogenous to the square of an abelian variety.